Observational study: Omitted variable bias

 An observer of an uncontrolled experiment (or process) records potential factors and the data output: the goal is to determine the effects of the factors.
 Sometimes the recorded factors may not be directly causing the differences in the output.
 There may be more important factors which were not recorded but are, in fact, causal.
 Also, recorded or unrecorded factors may be correlated which may yield incorrect conclusions.

 Selection bias

 Another difficulty with observational studies is that researchers may themselves be biased in their observational skills.
 This would allow for researchers to (either consciously or unconsciously) seek out the information they're looking for while conducting their research.
 For example, researchers may exaggerate the effect of one variable, or downplay the effect of another: researchers may even select in subjects that fit their conclusions.
 This selection bias can happen at any stage of the research process.
 This introduces bias into the data where certain variables are systematically incorrectly measured.

 Quality

-A 2014 Cochrane review concluded that observational studies produce results similar to those conducted as randomized controlled trials.
-The review reported little evidence for significant effect differences between observational studies and randomized controlled trials, regardless of design, heterogeneity, or inclusion of studies of interventions that assessed drug effects.
+A 2014 (updated in 2024) Cochrane review concluded that observational studies produce results similar to those conducted as randomized controlled trials.
+The review reported little evidence for significant effect differences between observational studies and randomized controlled trials, regardless of design.
+Differences need to be evaluated by looking at population, comparator, heterogeneity, and outcomes.